zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 #### Prerequisites

 The following are required to configure OAP to use DCPMM cache.
+- DCPMM hardware is successfully deployed on each node in cluster.
 - Directories exposing DCPMM hardware on each socket.
 For example, on a two socket system the mounted DCPMM directories should appear as `/mnt/pmem0` and `/mnt/pmem1`.
 Correctly installed DCPMM must be formatted and mounted on every cluster worker node.

    ```